Morning, Tuesday, 21st April 2020

 - Developing a coordinated approach to improving health in early years - reducing inequality, increasing engagement with health checks, and priorities for the sector and government;

 - Evaluating the impact of the free childcare entitlement - access and awareness;

-- Tackling challenges for improving childcare and early education - the Hungry Little Minds campaign, early literacy and communication skills, and supporting parental engagement;
+- Improving childcare and early education - assessing the Hungry Little Minds campaign, improving early literacy and communication skills, and supporting parental engagement; and

 - Next steps for child development policy.